-Interview with Harry Verhaar on Efficient Lighting
+Interview Efficient Lighting

 According to the IPCC and the IEA, energy efficiency has to do two thirds of the job of keeping global warming below 2°C. With four light points per human being on the planet – or close to 30 billion in total – lighting is a technology that plays a central role in climate mitigation, says Harry Verhaar of Signify.
 Yet, Verhaar explains in an interview with Communication Works: Rational arguments won’t be enough for the energy transition.
 The psychological game changer is to be socially inclusive.